jordanrrice/jordanrrice.github.io/Netflix.md

 Once the graphics planned to be used are all completed (Bubble Chart, Country Map filter, Shows Added by Year, etc.) combine them together into a final dashboard.
 Include Netflix's logo and match the color scheme to that of the company for additional visual appeal.

+### Highlighted Insights

+**Production Trends by Country:**

+The countries with highest production rates are the US, UK & Australia.

+Production trends over time for different countries are relatively similar, with massive increases in # of shows/movies created over the past decade or so, which aligns with Netflix's growth as whole.

+Regional preference in content production appears to focus on the Anglosphere.

+**Genre Popularity:**

+Genre preferences across different regions or countries appears to be stable, with Documentaries, Comedies, and Dramas consistently appearing most often.

+Emerging niche markets in Southeast Asia and sub-Saharan Africa.

 Hosting the finalized project is easily done on one's Tableau Profile, using Tableau Public's freely offered services.
-See link below
+See link below:

 https://public.tableau.com/views/NetflixStats_17168516079510/DashboardMain?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link